 “Good people with families and careers sometimes experience a bout of bad judgement and can find themselves in one of the most frightening and embarrassing moments of their lives.
 I understand that representing someone who was arrested or charged with petty theft involves more than technical legal expertise.
 It requires empathy, patience and compassion.
 I strive to help my clients achieve the best possible results in their shoplifting or petty theft case, with the primary goal of seeking a dismissal of the charge whenever possible.”
 Ann

-Under Penal Code section 484, 488, and 490.2, petty theft refers to stealing property or goods that are valued at $950 or less.
-This is a misdemeanor which carries a maximum of six months in the county jail and a fine.
+Under Penal Code section 484, 488, 459.5, 503, and 490.2, petty theft refers to stealing property or goods that are valued at $950 or less.
+This is a misdemeanor which carries a maximum of six months in the county jail and a fine up to $1000.
 However, if grand theft charges are filed under PC 487, which involves the stealing of goods over $950, the District Attorney will usually file felony charges, which exposes the accused to a maximum of three years in county jail.
 However, sometimes a defense lawyer can convince the prosecution to reduce the felony charge down to a misdemeanor theft charge.
 Also a judge has the power under Penal Code section 17(b) to reduce a “wobbler” charge such as grand theft (a charge that could be filed as a misdemeanor or felony) down to a misdemeanor in the interest of justice.

 EXAMPLES OF PETTY THEFT CRIMES IN PASADENA, CALIFORNIA